The gold standard

-Palladium is an expensive precious metal that costs about the same as gold.
+Palladium is another precious metal that costs about the same as gold.
 We use the optimal amount of palladium required to create the perfect white gold – 13.5%.
+But not everyone does.

 To make the gold truly white, the gold/palladium/silver alloy is then coated with Rhodium, which is so expensive it makes our eyes water.
-Montluc uses one of the very best Rhodiums available and double the average compared to most manufacturers.
-After all, Montluc isn’t most manufacturers.
+Montluc uses one of the very best Rhodiums available.
+And we use twice as much as most manufacturers.
+Then again, we don’t see ourselves as manufacturers.

-Rather than cast our jewellery, each piece is crafted from a solid gold bar.
+What else makes Montluc different?
+Well, we don’t cast our jewellery.
+Instead, each and every piece is crafted from a solid gold bar.

 That’s because casting involves melting the gold, pouring it into a mould, and letting it set before polishing and smoothing.
-Air can potentially enter the liquid metal making tiny bubbles when it’s poured.
-Those bubbles then become trapped and create slight imperfections.
+But when pouring, air can potentially enter the liquid metal and form tiny bubbles.
+These bubbles then become trapped and create slight imperfections.

-Our approach results in a far more compact, more flawless result almost three times harder than casted.
-So the piece lasts longer, wears better and looks perfect even under the closest inspection.
+Our approach results in a far more compact, more flawless result that is almost three times harder than casted gold.
+So your jewellery lasts longer, wears better and looks perfect even under the closest inspection.